AgQua 2016-2018: Aggregation Procedures for Quality

-Therefore, the safety standard ISO 26262 requires the systematic verification of quality for safety-relevant vehicle software as well as proof that all safety requirements have been implemented, in particular that functional safety requirements have been correctly and fully implemented.
+To this end, the safety standard ISO 26262 requires the systematic verification of quality for safety-relevant vehicle software as well as proof that all safety requirements have been implemented - particularly that all functional safety requirements have been correctly and fully implemented.

 In order to demonstrate this, the quality of the resulting software must be continually evaluated during the software development process.
 To do this in practice, diverse quality assurance measures are carried out and applied to the various development artifacts throughout the entire software development cycle.
 If artifacts are developed iteratively as the range of functions increases, the quality assurance measures will follow and will be applied repeatedly.